nilenso/media/proposals/hotosm-tm3/hot-osm-tm3-tech-challenge.md

 ### 2-3 Our Experience in Design ###

-Our small design team lead by Noopur (@9porcupine on Slack/Twitter) and Varun (@irrational_pai) has also produced a lot of impactful work in a short span of time.
+Our small design team led by Noopur (@9porcupine on Slack/Twitter) and Varun (@irrational_pai) has also produced a lot of impactful work in a short span of time.
 They are currently working with Samanvay Foundation; designing a mobile application that helps ground-forces in rural areas quickly diagnose (with the help of an on-board medical professional) basic health issues and audit all the patient information.
 All their work has been open source since day one:

 > - http://samanvayfoundation.org
 > - https://github.com/OpenCHS